Importing Cinema 4D assets into the Unreal Editor

 To ensure that both options can actually be used for the import, they must of course both be installed.
 You can find installation instructions on this page.

-This installation automatically ensures that the required Pipeline Stacks are automatically added for the Interchange Engine in the Unreal Engine (as Cineware Pipeline Stack).
+This installation automatically ensures that the required Pipeline Stacks are automatically added for the Interchange Engine in the Unreal Engine (as Cineware Pipeline Stacks).
 You therefore do not need to do anything else to import a C4D file via File > Import into Level or by dragging it onto the Content Browser.

-The following explanations therefore only explain in general terms how you can add the Cineware pipelines to stacks if you want to configure individual stacks.
+The following explanations therefore only explain in general terms how you can add the Cineware Pipelines to stacks if you want to configure individual stacks.

 The Unreal Engine's own documentation provides you with further information on the use and settings of Interchange to customize the import of data.
 You can find the corresponding website here.

 In the right-hand part of the dialog (see also the right-hand side of the figure above), you will find the group for the Scene Import Settings under Import Into Level.
 It contains the pipelines that are relevant to us.
-The Cineware for Unreal installation of the Interchange component automatically integrates all required pipeline stacks (see following figure).
+The Cineware for Unreal installation of the Interchange component automatically integrates all required Pipeline Stacks (see following figure).

 This automatic configuration of the Scene Pipeline Stack set by default ensures that a Cinema 4D scene including the assets, materials and textures used there is loaded automatically when Import into Level is used.